-- (vi) be engaged as a professional adviser by MIDF Investment Bank, either personally or through a firm or company of which he/she is a partner, director or major shareholder, as the case may be; - (vii) act as a nominee or representative of any executive director or major shareholder of MIDF Investment Bank; and - (viii) have served the Board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interest of MIDF Investment Bank.
+- (b) for personal investment of the said director except for the purpose of carrying on a trade or business; or - (c) normal banking transactions other than loans and advances provided that such transactions are on normal commercial terms.
+A director of MIDF Asset Management will still be deemed independent if the company in which he/she is also a director, has loans with MIDF Berhad, holding company of MIDF Asset Management or its affiliates, provided he is not a substantial shareholder of the company, or a guarantor of the loan and is not involved in the deliberation and decision-making process. - (vi) be engaged as a professional adviser by MIDF Asset Management, either personally or through a firm or company of which he is a partner, director or major shareholder, as the case may be; - (vii) act as a nominee or representative of any executive director or major shareholder of MIDF Asset Management; and - (viii) have served the Board for a period which could, or could reasonably be perceived to, materially interfere with the director's ability to act in the best interest of MIDF Asset Management.